Overview

 The European Medicines Agency decided that Alecensa’s benefits are greater than its risks and it can be authorised for use in the EU.

 Patients whose disease progresses during or shortly after treatment with Xalkori currently have very limited treatment options and Alecensa can be of benefit in these patients.
 Alecensa was also better than Xalkori at treating previously untreated patients with ALK-positive NSCLC.
-The safety profile of Alecensa was considered acceptable and in line with that of other ALK inhibitors.
+Patients whose NSCLC was removed by surgery also benefited from treatment with Alecensa.
+Treatment with Alecensa for 2 years after surgery increased the time patients lived without their disease getting worse.
+The safety profile of Alecensa was considered acceptable.

 As for all medicines, data on the use of Alecensa are continuously monitored.
 Side effects reported with Alecensa are carefully evaluated and any necessary action taken to protect patients.